Call our quote line to speak to a qualified solicitor

 The two main injunctions available to any prospective client who is in fear and/or has suffered harm is a Non-Molestation Order and/or an Occupation Order granted by the Family Court.

 A Non-Molestation Order is the most common injunction sought by clients.
-To obtain a Non-Molestation Order you must show that you have suffered threatening physical violence, or you wish to prevent a person from harassing, pestering and/or intimidating you.
+To obtain a Non-Molestation Order you must show that you have suffered threatening violence, or you wish to prevent a person from harassing, pestering and/or intimidating you.
 The Meaning is broad within its scope to ensure that all types of behaviour can be considered.

 The Court will place restrictions on the length of time a Non-Molestation Order will be in existence for.
 An Order will exist for a minimum six-month period unless the Court deems it necessary to extend the term to twelve months.
 It is the burden of the Applicant i.e. the individual making the application, to show that the behaviour is of a serious nature.
 Once the Order has ended (lapsed) the burden the Applicant to make a fresh application to the Court to extend the Order.